jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Confirm Partitions*](images/Chapter-03/ubuntu-install/write-changes-to-the-disk-450.png "Confirm Partitions")

 The next parts of the installation contain pretty straight-forward parts: time zone selection, keyboard layout, and account creation and password setup.
-Note that Ubuntu doesn't create any root user by default, which ever user you create first is automatically placed into the ```sudo group``` -- which is similar to a super user.
+Note that Ubuntu doesn't create any root user by default, which ever user you create first is automatically placed into the **sudo** group, which is a super user.
 For a discussion of password strength and strategies [see this cartoon](http://imgs.xkcd.com/comics/password_strength.png "Password Strength Argument").
 You can also see the install details by clicking the small white triangle to reveal the verbose output of the process.

 ![*Install Details*](images/Chapter-03/ubuntu-install/installing-system-tab.png "Install Details")

 ### Installing Fedora

-Similarly on Fedora 26 you will be presented with the option to *Start Fedora Live* or go into troubleshooting mode.
+Similarly on Fedora 32 you will be presented with the option to *Start Fedora Live* or go into troubleshooting mode.
 You will be presented with an install screen similar above: *TRY FEDORA* or *INSTALL TO HARD DRIVE*.
 Fedora 26 will initially present you with a language screen option.
 After choosing your default language the next step is the *installation summary*.

 ![*Installation Summary*](images/Chapter-03/fedora-install/installation-summary-800-by-200.png "Installation Summary")